-But for something like a Learning Management System, a media platform, or eCommerce; SEO presents new challenges.
+But for something like an online learning system, a media platform, or eCommerce; SEO presents new challenges.
 The sheer breadth of these websites is a challenge in itself.
 All SEO tasks will have to be prioritized by effort and impact, regular audits become essential to stay on top of site health, and you’ll likely be coordinating with several internal or external marketers to keep things afloat.

 Aside from page volume, eCommerce websites have a unique structure that presents industry-specific challenges.
 Digital ads will be closely tied to your revenue and technical SEO becomes a priority.

 Take a peek at 5 of the top challenges that eCommerce SEO experts face and how they are handling them.

 Custom product descriptions are an opportunity to create unique content on product pages.
 Custom descriptions will also help you add several relevant keywords in one place.

 Better still, you can incorporate some tricks in your product descriptions to make them convert – such as using sensory adjectives or suggesting some common product uses, helping buyers picture a product in their everyday lifestyle.

 Here are some methods to create a consistent practice of unique product page content.